st186/InternetBanking/README.md

 > A robust and effective web based online banking system.

->Extending functionality without compromising the security.
+>Extending functionality without compromising the security(SHA-1 (Secure Hash Algorithm 1) ).

 >Personal banking services that gives you complete control over all your banking demands online.

->Simple and easy user interface to work with.
+>Simple and easy UI.

 Online Banking features: